ajaynegi45/LibraryMan/code_of_conduct.md

 ## Conclusion 👥
 We believe that a strong code of conduct is essential to maintaining a positive and inclusive community.
 We encourage all contributors to read and abide by this code of conduct, and to help us create a welcoming and supportive environment for all.

-Thank you for being a part of the My Book-API project! ❤️✨
+Thank you for being a part of the My Library Project! ❤️✨